beatbit1/.github/profile/README.md

 - Hardhat or Truffle for smart contract development
 - A web3-compatible wallet (e.g., MetaMask)

-## Integration
+## Integration.
-- **Thena**
-BeatBit integrates Thena’s ve3,3 gauge voting system to empower community governance.
-This integration allows users to lock tokens, participate in governance by voting on proposals, and influence the direction of the platform.

 - **Sonorous**
-Sonorous enhances the BeatBit experience by providing real-time data feeds and notifications related to music events, competitions, and live collaborations.
+Sonorous enhances the BeatBox experience by providing real-time data feeds and notifications related to music events, competitions, and live collaborations.
 This integration helps keep the community engaged and informed.

 - **BNB Chain**
 The BNB Chain is the foundational blockchain for BeatBit, providing fast and low-cost transactions, making it ideal for NFT minting, staking, and liquidity pool operations.
 BNB Chain’s compatibility with Ethereum tools and wallets makes it easy for developers and users alike to interact with the platform.